LindgeW/transformer_for_textclassification/README.md

 + Adam optimization with learning rate of 1.5e-4 (1e-4 magnitude) and learning rate decay schedule with exponential decay of each epoch.
 If lr is set larger(1e-3 magnitude), the result is not well.

 + I try to add a BiLSTM layer on th top of transformer decoder, but get a worse result.
 I personally think it's due to dismatch learning rate between decoder layer and lstm layer, which make it hard to fine tune their parameters well simultaneously.
-And, it further confirms a fact that **'unsupervised pre-training + supervised fine-tuning'** mode is effective and well done nowadays.
+And, it further confirms a fact that **"unsupervised pre-training + supervised fine-tuning"** mode is effective and well done nowadays.

 + For activation function, GeLU seems works worse than ReLU (maybe due to limited corpus).